bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

   - "Testing"
 ---

-When writing a test, you are testing a **subject**.
+When writing a test, we are testing a **subject**.

-That subject can be a function, a component, an API endpoint, a whole feature, or even the complete application, i.e. anything from the actual implementation you want to verify.
+That subject can be a function, a component, an API endpoint, a whole feature, or even the complete application, i.e. anything from the actual implementation we want to verify.

-The subject should be the only thing your test imports from the implementation, acting as the single point of contact between your test and your code.
+The subject should be the only thing the test imports from the implementation, acting as the single point of contact between the test and the code.

-In your test you verify requirements.
+In the test we verify requirements.
 Requirements describe **what** the subject is expected to do.
-And **how** the subject does this, your test should not know or care about.
+And **how** the subject does this, the test should not know or care about.

 That sounds obvious, but I think this is where a lot of tests slowly become less useful.
 Not because people don't care about testing, but because some things are just very convenient when writing tests.